HuntsmanCancerInstitute/MultiRepMacsChIPSeq/examples/ReadMe.md

 - ATAC-Seq cut site analysis

     [run_cutsite Script](run_cutsite.sh).
-This example runs a cut site analysis typical of ATAC-Seq paired-end samples.
-Alignments are de-duplicated as paired-end (indicated by the `--deduppair` option), but analysis is performed as single-end, with 100 bp coverage centered over the 5' end by shifting the coverage -50 bp.
-Additionally, peak sizes are adjusted to account for narrower peaks than ChIP.
+This example runs a cut site analysis typical of ATAC-Seq paired-end samples using the `--atac` option introduced in version 18.1.
+This assumes paired-end alignments but only analyzes the ends of alignments, focusing on where the cuts are made.
+Fragment data for peak calling is generated with 100 bp fragments centered over the cut site, while point data is shifted +/- 5 bp from the cut site to compensate for the Tn5 footprint and allow fine mapping of transcription factors.
+Peak size parameters are adjusted for narrow peaks.

         multirep_macs2_pipeline.pl \
         --chip Rpd3_Ch1.bam,Rpd3_Ch2.bam,Rpd3_Ch3.bam \